smartmind-team/thanosql-docs/docs/en/how-to_guides/ThanoSQL_connecting/rest_api_thanosql_table_templates.md

 ### __Parameters__

-- `search`: Word(s) that the names of queried table templates must contain.
+- `search`: Word(s) that the names of queried table templates must contain (defaults to empty string).
-- `order_by`: How the query results should be ordered, there are three possible values: 'recent', based on date of creation from latest to oldest, 'name_asc', based on name from A to Z, and 'name_desc', based on name from Z to A.
+- `order_by`: How the query results should be ordered, there are three possible values: 'recent', based on date of creation from latest to oldest, 'name_asc', based on name from A to Z, and 'name_desc', based on name from Z to A (defaults to 'recent').
 - `latest`: A boolean value that can be set to `True` if you only want to return the latest version of each table template.
 Otherwise, it returns all available versions (default: `False`).